hostuser/freckles.old/docs/bootstrap.rst

     sudo easy_install pip

 And freckles also depends on stow_ (if you want to be able to use that functionality within `freckles`).
 Either install it via homebrew or ports or whatever.
-Or from source (check out the `stow part of the bootstrap script`_ for an example.
+Or from source (check out the `stow part of the bootstrap script`_ for an example).

 Install `freckles`
 ++++++++++++++++++

 Ideally, you'll install `freckles` into its own virtualenv.
-But if you read this you'll know how to do that (hopefully).
+But if you read this you'll (hopefully) know how to do that.
 Here's how to install it system-wide (which I haven't tested, to be honest, so let me know if that doesn't work)

 .. code-block:: console